-Continuing our search, we come across a product that exceeds all our criteria: 4-star rating, low listing quality score (LQS), and fewer than 50 reviews, but it still gets an estimated 300 sales per month.
+Continuing our search, we come across a product that exceeds all our criteria: 4-star rating, low listing quality score (LQS), and fewer than 50 reviews, but still sells over 300 times per month.

-\Note that your results may look different when you're using Jungle Scout's Product Database as new sales, review, revenue, and other data change constantly.
+Note that your results may look different when you're using Jungle Scout's Product Database as new sales, reviews, revenue, and other data change constantly.
 This is a great reason to check out product data over time.
-We'll show more on this below.
+We'll discuss this further below.

-After briefly looking at the listing itself (which we can click to directly from Jungle Scout), we already see a number of ways to make a new listing even better.
+After briefly looking at the listing itself (which we can click to directly from Jungle Scout), we already see several ways to make a new listing even better.